 Sometime later, my sister, Pauline, who flew down from Jamaica, arrived.
 I recounted that after pelvic surgery, I developed small bowel ileus, leading to an extended stay in the hospital.
 There seemed no clear treatment options.

-She shared with me updates on the status of my family in Jamaica, and of Khalil, my secondst son, who was at home with my husband.
+She shared with me updates on the status of my family in Jamaica, and of Khalil, my second son, who was at home with my husband.
 Her presence was comforting.

 Soon, I began to tire, but I tried to keep awake.
 Pauline noticed and said, “It seems we have chatted long enough.
 Let me read from the book of Psalms for you.”